Mattachine Society: Foundation

 Harry Hay conceived the idea of a gay activist group in 1948.
 After signing a petition for Progressive Party presidential candidate Henry A. Wallace, Hay spoke with other gay men at a party about forming a gay support organization for him called "Bachelors for Wallace".
 Encouraged by the response he received, Hay wrote the organizing principles that night, a document he referred to as "The Call".
 However, the men who had been interested at the party were less than enthusiastic the following morning.

 Over the next two years, Hay refined his idea, finally conceiving of an "international... fraternal order" to serve as "a service and welfare organization devoted to the protection and improvement of Society's Androgynous Minority".
 He planned to call this organization "Bachelors Anonymous" and envisioned it serving a similar function and purpose as Alcoholics Anonymous.
 Hay met Rudi Gernreich in July 1950.
 The two became partners, and Hay showed Gernreich The Call.
 Gernreich, declaring the document "the most dangerous thing [he had] ever read", became an enthusiastic financial supporter of the venture, although he did not lend his name to it (going instead by the initial "R").
 Finally on November 11, 1950, Hay, along with Gernreich and friends Dale Jennings and partners Bob Hull and Chuck Rowland, held the first meeting of the Mattachine Society in Los Angeles, under the name Society of Fools.
 James Gruber and Konrad Stevens joined the Society in April 1951 and they are generally considered to be original members.
 Also that month the group changed its name to Mattachine Society, a name suggested by Gruber and chosen by Hay, after Medieval French secret societies of masked men who, through their anonymity, were empowered to criticize ruling monarchs with impunity.

-As Hay became more involved in his Mattachine work, he correspondingly became more concerned that his orientation would negatively affect the Communist Party, which like most other organizations at the time was anti-homosexual and did not allow gay people to be members.
+As Hay became more involved in his Mattachine work, he correspondingly became more concerned that his orientation would negatively affect the Communist Party USA, of which he was an ardent member.
+The CPUSA was - like most other organizations in the US at the time - officially anti-homosexual: barring gays and lesbians from membership and declaring that "homosexuality was a result of the degeneracy of a decadent capitalist system".
 Hay himself approached party leaders and recommended his own expulsion.
 The party decided to expel him as a "security risk", but declared him a "Lifelong Friend of the People" in recognition of his previous work for the party.